Haseebasif7/ML-Projects/README.md

 8. Model Evaluation
 The trained model is evaluated on the test data.
 The evaluation metrics include accuracy, F1 score, and confusion matrix.
 The classification report provides a detailed breakdown of the model's performance.

-9. Results Visualization
-Various plots are generated to visualize the results, including confusion matrix and performance metrics.

 Results
 • Classification Report: Provides precision, recall, and F1 score for each class.